 This is a SparkNotes version of what to include in your high school resume template.
 Be sure to read to the end of this section for a link to our complete guide before you start writing.

 Here’s what you need to include in a high school resume template:

 It’s obvious, right?
 An employer needs to know how to contact you.
 Here’s the resume contact information to include.

 For your email address, make sure it’s sensible.
 Brodog999@gmail.com just doesn’t work for a resume, sorry.

-Your mailing address actually isn’t necessary, but the phone number is essential.
+Your mailing address actually isn’t necessary on a resume for highschool students, but the phone number is essential.
 Don’t worry, it’s not like that creepy guy in math class who keeps asking for your number.
 You actually want this sort of phone call.

 How about social media?
 Not needed on a resume template for high school students.
 But do check your online presence and make your settings private.
 You don’t want an employer seeing anything embarrassing.

 Resume objective.
 It sounds like something you’d be forced to write for a term paper.
 But I promise this is much less painful.

 It’s just a brief introductory statement for your high school resume format.
 This is what you do: